 Don’t laugh.
 At Mardi Gras, fanny packs are an accepted part of Carnival attire.
-A fanny pack helps you keep essentials on-hand and ready when you need them.
+A fanny pack helps you keep essentials ready when you need them.
 Plus, it leaves your hands free for catching beads and other treasures thrown from balconies and parade floats.
 Wet wipes, sunscreen, hand sanitizer, snacks, tissues, adhesive bandages, and chapstick are must-haves.
 Consider packing headache meds, antacids, and toilet paper, too.
 It’s also a good idea to add a card with emergency contact info and phone numbers of friends or family in case you lose your phone.

 Experienced Mardi Gras attendees will remind you to leave your flip-flops, sandals, and other open-toed shoes at home.
 The “throws,” where Mardi Gras krewes toss trinkets like beads and doubloons to parade-goers, sometimes become chaotic as people aggressively rush to grab a souvenir.
 An open-toed shoe leaves your feet vulnerable to unintentional stomping.
 Plus, the streets tend to get messy due to spilled drinks and other stuff.
 Choose comfortable walking shoes that you don’t mind getting dirty.

 Thousands of people celebrate Mardi Gras on the streets.
 Getting separated from friends or family members is a common occurrence, so you might want to consider downloading one of the “find my friend” apps.
 Unfortunately, mobile device coverage can be spotty in large crowds.
 Choosing an easy-to-find spot to meet up will be more effective in case a separation occurs.